Jud-et/HealNet/README.md

 npm start
 ```

 You will see a URL in terminal example `http://localhost:3000/` from vite.
-And you can open this URL in Browser and start interacting with Baatcheet
+And you can open this URL in Browser and start interacting with Healnet

 ### Note on frontend environment variables